 WEEK 7 (Mar.
-13) HWK 2 posted.
+13) Test 1 on the content of HWK 1.
+HWK 2 posted.

 Strategic Behavior, Misrepresentation and Manipulation

 One common aspect of politics is a continuous effort of all involved in decision making to affect the outcome of a democratic process in their favor.
 What are the most common ways in which voters can change the outcome of voting?
 Can we develop democratic institutions that would prevent people from manipulating the system?